Pedestrians encounter danger any time they walk on or near a roadway. Protect yourself and stay alert around vehicles.

 - Reduce your speed when approaching crosswalks.

-- Yield the right of way to pedestrians when turning.
+- Stop and yield the right of way to pedestrians when turning.

 - Be careful when passing buses or stopped vehicles.